randolf-scholz/tsdm/CONTRIBUTING.md

 pip install -e .
 ```

-### 4. Verify that the installation was successful.
+### 4. Verify that the installation was successful

 ```bash
 python -c "import tsdm"
 ```

-### 5. Setup remote repositories and pre-commit hooks.
+### 5. Setup remote repositories and pre-commit hooks

 ```bash
 ./run/setup_remote.sh
 ./run/setup_precommit.sh
 ```

 ### 6. Create a new working branch.
-Choose a descriptive name for what you are trying to achieve.
+Choose a descriptive name for what you are trying to achieve

 ```bash
 git checkout -b feature-xyz
 ```

-### 7. Write your code, bonus points for also adding unit tests.
+### 7. Write your code, bonus points for also adding unit tests

 - Write your code in the `src` directory.